 Auschwitz Birkenau, without a doubt, is one of the most visited places in Poland, both by Polish and foreign tourists.
-So if you’re planning on travelling to the south of the country, near Krakow, be sure to book a tour to this historically significant place.
+So if you’re planning on traveling to the south of the country, near Krakow, be sure to book a tour to this historically significant place.
 Are you wondering how much is Auschwitz tour?
 Let’s find out.

 During World War II, Auschwitz Birkenau was a concentration camp founded and operated by Nazi Germany.
 Today, it serves as a vivid reminder of atrocities of the Holocaust and memento of over 1.1 million people that lost their lives in the gas chambers.
 Admission to the Auschwitz Museum is free but every person has to reserve their entry cards on the institution’s website or pick them up personally at the Museum.
 The entry charge is paid only in two cases – one is when the individual visitors choose the services of the Museum guide.
 Second is visits of groups over 10 people, which are required to hire an Auschwitz Memorial guide.
 The institution offers a couple of options when it comes to visiting the grounds – 2,5h or 3,5h general tours, one and two-day study tours or guided tours for individual visitors.